QuantumMaterialsModelling/bands4vasp/README.md

 ### Usage

+The package can be used in any _Bash environment_, it is written in _FORTRAN_ and it uses _Gnuplot_ for data visualization.

-bands4vasp can be executed by the following bash command
+The bands4vasp suite can be executed by the following bash command

 > b4vasp \[OPTIONS\] ... \[file\]